False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Finite Sample Results

 \subsection{Estimation of FDR for Fixed Rejection Region}

 We now consider using the BH cutoff as an estimate of the FDR for a fixed rejection region multiple testing procedure.
-Under independent $p$-values, it is known that $\widehat{\FDR}(t)$ is an upwardly biased estimate of $\FDR(\mathcal{R}^{\operatorname{fixed}}_t)$ under the classical significance level control condition (\ref{eq:level_alpha}) \citep{storey_strong_2004}.
-We now show that this property continues to hold under the weaker average significance level control condition (\ref{eq:average_level_alpha}).
+Under independent $p$-values, it is known that $\widehat{\FDR}(t)$ is an upwardly biased estimate of $\FDR(\mathcal{R}^{\operatorname{fixed}}_t)$ under the classical significance level control condition (\ref{eq:level_alpha}) (see \citet{storey_strong_2004} and the correction by \citet{liang_adaptive_2012}).
+Indeed, a slightly weaker assumption of independence between null and non-null $p$-values suffices.\footnote{I thank an anonymous referee for pointing this out.} We now show that this property continues to hold under the weaker average significance level control condition (\ref{eq:average_level_alpha}).
 The result essentially follows from the same arguments as in the case where the $p$-values satisfy the classical significance level control condition.